The Chargeback Life Cycle: Start to Finish in 14 Steps

 The merchant can review the information and decide whether to accept the chargeback.
 Merchants who believe the cardholder’s claim is false can fight back to try and uphold the original sale.

-The acquirer transmits all the compelling evidence, along with the merchant’s chargeback rebuttal letter, to the issuer.
+The acquirer transmits all compelling evidence, as well as the merchant’s chargeback rebuttal letter and additional documentation, to the issuer.

 The issuer looks at all the evidence presented by the merchant and compares it against the cardholder’s claim.
 If the merchant’s side of the story is convincing enough, the bank issues a verdict in the merchant’s favor.

 Step 9a | Issuer returns funds to merhant

 The issuer reverses the conditional refund provided to the cardholder.
 They return the money to the merchant’s account.

 The process can end there…but that’s a best-case scenario.
 If the issuer rules against the merchant, there can be more steps involved in the chargeback life cycle.